 Stress and anxiety cause muscular tension.
 PMR relieves this tightness by tensing and releasing one muscle group at a time.

 The technique builds on the theory that when you are physically relaxed, you cannot feel anxious (Jacobson, 1977).
-And such deep relaxation has proven highly effective at relieving symptoms that arise from several conditions, including anxiety, insomnia, stress, headaches, high blood pressure, and even cancer pain (Mackereth & Tomlinson, 2010; Kwekkeboom, Wanta, & Bumpus, 2008).
+Such deep relaxation has proven highly effective at relieving symptoms that arise from several conditions including anxiety, insomnia, stress, headaches, high blood pressure, and even cancer pain (Mackereth & Tomlinson, 2010; Kwekkeboom, Wanta, & Bumpus, 2008).

-The practitioner—either in person, or a recording—guides you through a series of steps to work on one muscle group at a time in a specific order.
+The practitioner, either in person or as a recording, guides you through a series of steps to work on one muscle group at a time in a specific order.
 As you breathe in, you tense the first muscle group and hold for five to ten seconds.
 Then while you exhale, you fully release that tension.
 After relaxing for 10 to 20 seconds, you repeat each step for the next muscle group.

 And, surprisingly, it works really well.